Hearing Loss: Tips to Improve Communication With People with Hearing Loss

 How can I better communicate with someone with a hearing loss?

 Gain the listener's attention before you begin talking, for example, by saying his or her name.
 If the person with hearing loss hears better from one ear, move to that side of the person.
-If necessary, touch the listener's hand, arm, or shoulder lightly.
-This simple gesture will prepare the listener to listen and allow him or her to hear the first part of the conversation.
+Also consider touching the listener's hand, arm or shoulder lightly to gain attention.
+These simple gestures will prepare the individual with hearing loss to listen and not miss the first part of the conversation.

 Maintain eye contact

-Face the person with hearing loss.
+Face the person who has the hearing loss.
 Make eye contact.
-Your facial expressions and body language add vital information to the communication.
-For example, you can “see” a person’s anger, frustration, and excitement by watching the expression on his or her face.
+Your facial expressions and body language add vital information to the message being conveyed.
+For example, you can "see" a person's excitement, joy, confusion or frustration by watching the facial expressions or body language.

 Keep hands away from face

 When talking, try to keep your hands away from your face.
-If you are a smoker, hold the cigarette in your hands while talking.
-You will produce clearer speech and allow the listener to make use of those visual cues.
+You will produce clearer speech and allow the listener to make use of those visual cues by keeping your mouth and face visible.

 Rephrase rather than repeat

-If the listener has difficulty understanding something you said, find a different way of saying it.
-If he or she did not understand the words the first time, it's likely he or she will not understand them a second time.
+If the listener has difficulty understanding something you said, repeat it once.
+If they are still having difficulty find a different way of saying it.
+Use different words with the same meaning.
+For example: “I am going to the grocery store."
+Repeat once and then rephrase.
+“I am going to the supermarket," If he or she did not understand the words the first time, it's likely he or she will not understand them a second time.
 So, try to rephrase it.
+Another option is to ask what the person did not understand and just repeat that phrase or word.
+For example, "grocery store" is what was not understood, so just repeat those words "grocery store."

-Try to reduce background noises when conversing.
+Try to reduce background noises when talking.
 Turn off the radio or television.
 Move to a quiet space away from the noise source.
-When going to a restaurant or making dinner reservations, ask for a table away from the kitchen, server stations, or large parties.
+When going to a restaurant or making dinner reservations, ask for a table away from the kitchen, server stations or large parties.

+A person with hearing loss can speechread to assist in hearing so lighting on your face is important.
 When in a restaurant or other social gathering, sit where there is good lighting so that your face can be more easily seen.
-Also, avoid strong lighting coming from behind you, such as through a window.
+Poor lighting may cause shadows on the face of the talker.
+Conversely avoid sitting with strong lighting coming from behind, such as through a window, as that will cause difficulty looking into the bright light.